xuankimtran/docs-1/pages/katalon-studio/docs/update-or-downgrade-webdrivers.md

 3. After finding the correct location, replace the `driver.exe` file with the one you have downloaded.

->**Re-run the tests**
+> Notes:
 >
 > After updating or downgrading WebDrivers, to make sure the current version of the browser driver is running smoothly, it is advisable to try **re-running the test** to resolve and check any pop-up issues.
 ## Use DriverFactory library

 Katalon Studio also offers DriverFactory library to manipulate WebDriver instances by using Katalon keywords.
-Learn more about [DriverFactory](https://docs.katalon.com/katalon-studio/docs/using_selenium_webdriver_katalon_studio.html#driverfactory).
+You can learn more about this here: [DriverFactory](https://docs.katalon.com/katalon-studio/docs/using_selenium_webdriver_katalon_studio.html#driverfactory).

 ## See also